The 1st Independent Polish Parachute Brigade

 - Auchtertool POW camp (Because some believed they were POW's when in fact they were exiles).

-The reason I am labouring this point is that when you start to do extensive research you need to understand that this camp was known by many names and knowing these names helps you identify the camp.
+The reason I am labouring this point about the name of Auchtertool Distribution Camp is that when you start to do extensive research you need to understand that this camp was known by many names and knowing these names helps you identify the camp.

 Further, I believe its official function to have been known as a "distribution camp" but I have also seen "reinforcements camp", "camp for soldiers from the USSR", "military staging camp", "re-assignment camp", and "holding camp".

-The camp itself was in mutiple locations.
+The Auchtertool Distribution Camp (Obóz Rozdzielczy W Auchtertool) itself was in mutiple locations.
 One part was in "the former brewery", the other part(s) in a couple of fields about 1/2 a mile away on the Auchtertool to Lochgelly road.

 Living very close to the locale myself, I visited the field where the camp site(s) used to exist.
 It is the most unlikely place ever for a sizeable army camp to be setup.